Rob-H/deploybot/README.md

 I found that I spent a lot of time checking if my commits had been deployed to certain environments.
 So this is a simple slack bot that will, when asked, send you a message to let you know when a commit has been deployed.

 It exposes and endpoint that you can curl as a step in your deployment once it is complete e.g.
-    curl example goes here
+    slack-deploy-bot\
+        --slackToken 'your-slack-token'\
+        --environments "ci, qa, live"\
+        --git:repoUrl "file:///Users/robh/projects/deploy-bot"\
+        --apiUserName "username"\
+        --apiPassword "password"

 And if you have asked to be reminded about a commit that is before the one is deployed it will send you a message.

-###Todo: add api key for validating deployments, ssl etc

 ## Configuration
 `slack-deploy-bot` uses [nconf](https://www.npmjs.com/package/nconf) for configuration, so therefore can be configured using (in order of precedence) :